pacharakanarsa/Crypto-Exchange-API/README.md

 2. Install dependencies
 npm install

-3. Create database in MongoDB
-	3.1 Go to Mongo Atlas
+3. Create database in MongoDB or use mine URL in step 4 3.1 Go to Mongo Atlas
 	3.2 Create a new project and cluster
 	3.3 Create a database